aica-wavelab/aica-wavelab.github.io/docs/2_mapping_demonstration.md

 ### Receive OSC messages on your computer in Pure Data

-Pure Data (Pd) is a free and open-source visual programming language for creating interactive computer music and multimedia works.
+[Pure Data](https://puredata.info/) is a free and open-source visual programming language for creating interactive computer music and multimedia works.
 Pd enables musicians, visual artists, performers, researchers, and developers to create software graphically, without writing lines of code.
 Pd is used to process and generate sound, video, 2D/3D graphics, and interface sensors, input devices, and MIDI.
 Pd can easily run on micro-computers such as Raspberry Py and is hence a great tool for prototyping interactive systems.
+We recommend using the [Plug Data](https://plugdata.org/) version of Pd, as it provides a more user-friendly interface, and can be used as a standalone app or as a VST3, LV2, CLAP or AU plugin.

-We prepared a Pd patch to receive OSC messages.
+You can download below a Pd patch we wrote to receive OSC messages from your phone.
+You can open it with Plug Data.

 [2a_phone_sensors.pd](https://github.com/aica-wavelab/aica-project-workshop/tree/main/2_mapping_demonstration){: .btn target="_blank"}